shoeper/seafile-docs/config/ccnet-conf.md

 RPC_SLOW_THRESHOLD = 5000
 ```

-Restarted the seafile service, and you can find the `ccnet_slow_rpc.log` in the `logs/slow_logs`.
-And you can also use the log-rotate to cutting the log file.
-Just send the `SIGUSR2` to the ccnet-server progress, the log file will be closed and reopened.
+After restarting the seafile service, you can find `ccnet_slow_rpc.log` in `logs/slow_logs`.
+You can also use [log-rotate](../deploy/using_logrotate.md) to rotate the log files.
+You just need to send `SIGUSR2` to `ccnet-server` process.
+The slow log file will be closed and reopened.

 **Note**: You should restart seafile so that your changes take effect.